josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈸_Dispatch_And_Training/🎖️_training_the_old_guard_as_force_protection.md

 - increases system adaptability
 - lowers the risk of sudden fracture

 It strengthens the calcaneus rather than replacing it.

 ---

-## 📡 Cross-References

-- 🦴 Tolerance Thresholds as Load Management — why harm persists
-- 🐉 It’s Not Always Daddy Dragon — comfort-villain bias
-- 🧿 Attribution as Narrative Attack Surface — spoofability
-- 🧨 Certainty Merchants and Security-Adjacent Amplifiers — narrative acceleration
-- 📺 Platforming as Soft Power Capture — legitimacy laundering
-- 🦑 CRAKEN System — reflexive load mapping

----